ocademy-ai/machine-learning/CONTRIBUTING.md

 > **Warning**
 >
-> You may encounter download or run failures due to **lack of administrator privileges.**
+> You may encounter download or run failures due to **lack of administrator privileges**.
 >
 > ```bash
 > error: Could not install packages due to an OSError: [WinError 5] Access denied.